patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md

 The **data view toolbar** component renders a default opinionated data view toolbar above or below the data section.

-Data view toolbar can contain a `pagination`, `bulkSelect`, `actions` or other children content passed.
+Data view toolbar can contain a `pagination`, `bulkSelect`, `filters`, `actions` or other children content passed.
 The preffered way of passing children toolbar items is using the [toolbar item](/components/toolbar#toolbar-items) component.

 ### Basic toolbar example